CiscoDevNet/terraform-provider-aci/website/docs/r/cloud_account.html.markdown

 * `tenant_dn` - (Required) Distinguished name of the parent Tenant object.
 * `account_id` - (Required) ID of the Cloud Account object.
 * `vendor` - (Required) Vendor of the Cloud Account object.
+* `name` - (Optional) Name of the Cloud Account object.
 * `annotation` - (Optional) Annotation of the Cloud Account object.
-* `access_type` - (Optional) Account acccess type.How to authenticate to the account (managed=no credentials required (IAM), credentials=using accessKeys) Allowed values are "credentials", "managed", and default value is "managed".
+* `access_type` - (Optional) Authentication to the Cloud Account (managed=no credentials required (IAM), credentials=using accessKeys).
+Allowed values are "credentials", "managed".
+Default value is "managed".
 Type: String.
-* `account_id` - (Optional) Account id.An object identifier.
+* `account_id` - (Optional) Account id.
+An object identifier.
-* `vendor` - (Optional) Account vendor.The vendor of the controller.
+* `vendor` - (Optional) The Cloud Account vendor of the controller.
 Allowed values are "aws", "azure", "gcp", "unknown", and default value is "aws".
 Type: String.

 * `relation_cloud_rs_account_to_access_policy` - (Optional) Represents the relation to a Relation to the Access policy to be used (class cloudAccessPolicy).
 Relation to CloudAccessPolicy cardianity is n-1 Type: String.